elsacatoire/learnRepo/gitSafe/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## What is for what ?

+this project is launched with shadcn/ui library on top of NextJS : https://ui.shadcn.com/

+lucide-react library is where we can find icons : https://lucide.dev/

+next-themes library to handle really easly the theme

 ## Learn More